HongyuanH/blog/_posts/2016-08-11-Theme_Installation.md

 * Git
 * A Github account

 If you don't know much about Git, have a look at [Getting Started with GitHub Desktop](https://help.github.com/desktop/guides/getting-started/).
-I might also add some contents about setting up Git on Windows in this post when I have time.
+To install Git, simply click [here](https://git-scm.com/download/win) and the download will start automatically.
+Then just open the file follow the instructions.

 ## Installation

 **1. Install Chocolatey**{:.em-uln}

-Open the command prompt and run:
+Open an **administrative** command prompt (right click on cmd.exe and choose 'Run As Administrator') and run:

 ```
 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin